-Beginning on January 1, 2020 all staff members who have worked at least 820 hours in the preceding 4 full calendar quarters will be eligible to receive paid Washington State Family and Medical Leave.
-The Washington State Paid Family and Medical Leave program was passed by the state legislature in 2017.
+On January 1, 2020, all staff members who have worked at least 820 hours in the preceding 4 full calendar quarters will be eligible to receive paid Washington State Family and Medical Leave.
+The state legislature passed the Washington State Paid Family and Medical Leave program in 2017.
 It offers staff the opportunity to receive partial wage replacement while on approved leave.
-Staff and the university will be taxed through payroll deductions beginning on January 1, 2019 to fund this state administered program.
-Staff can apply for state paid FMLA leave or staff can use Puget Sound provided paid time off benefits (e.g. sick leave, vacation, floating holiday, etc.) to pay for time off work during an approved FMLA leave.
+Staff and the university will be taxed through payroll deductions beginning on January 1, 2019, to fund this state-administered program.
+Staff can apply for state-paid FMLA leave, or staff can use Puget Sound provided paid time off benefits (e.g., sick leave, vacation, floating holiday, etc.) to pay for time off work during an approved FMLA leave.
 However, staff will not be able to receive both state benefits and Puget Sound benefits at the same time.

 Staff Member Medical Leave

-An approved absence given to eligible staff members for up to twelve (12) workweeks of leave (combined paid and unpaid) in a rolling twelve-month period due to a staff member's serious health condition.
-Staff member medical leave may be taken when the staff member is unable to perform the functions of his or her position because of a serious health condition.
-Staff member medical leave may be extended beyond the FMLA entitlement period subject to the provisions in this policy regarding extensions.
-Also see notes following Parental Leave.
+An approved absence is given to eligible staff members for up to twelve (12) workweeks of leave (combined paid and unpaid) in a rolling twelve-month period due to a staff member's serious health condition.
+Staff member medical leave may be taken when the staff member cannot perform the functions of his or her position because of a serious health condition.
+Staff member medical leave may be extended beyond the FMLA entitlement period subject to this policy's provisions regarding extensions.
+Also, see notes following Parental Leave.

 Family Medical Leave

-An approved absence given to eligible staff members for up to twelve (12) workweeks of leave (combined paid and unpaid) in a rolling twelve-month period in order to care for a newborn child or a newly-placed adopted or foster child.
-FMLA parental leave must be taken within twelve (12) months of the birth of a child or the placement of a foster or adopted child.
-When both spouses are employed by the university, a total of twelve (12) workweeks will be shared between the two staff members for this kind of leave.
+An approved absence is given to eligible staff members for up to twelve (12) workweeks of leave (combined paid and unpaid) in a rolling twelve-month period to care for a newborn child or a newly-placed adopted or foster child.
+FMLA parental leave must be taken within twelve (12) months of a child's birth or the placement of a foster or adopted child.
+When the university employs both spouses, a total of twelve (12) workweeks will be shared between the two staff members for this kind of leave.

-Note: When an eligible female staff member takes an FMLA leave for no longer than the actual period of disability associated with pregnancy or childbirth, (e.g., usually 6-8 weeks), the balance of her twelve (12) workweek FMLA entitlement, (e.g., usually 4-6 weeks), falls under the FMLA parental leave guidelines.
-The initiation of the FMLA parental leave also initiates the female staff member's twelve (12) workweeks of Washington State Family Leave.
+Note: When an eligible female staff member takes an FMLA leave for no longer than the actual period of disability associated with pregnancy or childbirth (e.g., usually 6-8 weeks), the balance of her twelve (12) workweek FMLA entitlement (e.g., usually 4-6 weeks), falls under the FMLA parental leave guidelines.
+The FMLA parental leave initiation also initiates the female staff member's twelve (12) workweeks of Washington State Family Leave.
 As a result, the balance of the female staff member's FMLA parental leave and her Washington State Family Leave may run concurrently for a period of time.
 Once the female staff member's FMLA entitlement is exhausted, her leave conditions are governed by State law.

-The actual length of a staff member's FMLA entitlement during a staff member medical leave, a family medical leave or a parental leave may be shorter than twelve (12) workweeks if prior FMLA leaves were taken during the previous twelve (12) month period.
+The actual length of a staff member's FMLA entitlement during a staff member's medical leave, a family medical leave, or a parental leave might be shorter than twelve (12) workweeks if prior FMLA leaves were taken during the previous twelve (12) month period.

 Rolling Twelve-month Period

 For all types of leaves of absence under the FMLA, the rolling twelve-month period is measured backward from the date the staff member requests to use any FMLA eligible leave (either paid or unpaid).
-Thus, each time a staff member takes an FMLA eligible leave, the remaining leave entitlement would be the balance of the twelve (12) workweeks which has not been used during the preceding twelve (12) months.
+Thus, each time a staff member takes an FMLA eligible leave, the remaining leave entitlement would balance the twelve (12) workweeks, which has not been used during the preceding twelve (12) months.

 Group Health Plan

-Any plan of, or contributed to by the university, to provide health care, including medical care, surgical care, hospital care, dental care, eye care, mental health counseling and substance abuse treatment.
+Any plan of, or contributed to by the university, provides health care, including medical care, surgical care, hospital care, dental care, eye care, mental health counseling, and substance abuse treatment.